gutenbergtools/gutenbergsite/site/policy/collection_development.md

 but Project Gutenberg allows latitude for the volunteers who produce new eBooks to make choices about how to go about digitization.
-The producer may make stylistic choices, such as for page layout or images, whether to indicate original page numbers from the source, how to handle footnotes or endnotes, and other aspects about how the printed item is digitized.
+The producer may make stylistic choices, such as for page layout or images, whether to indicate original page numbers from the source, how to handle footnotes or endnotes, and other aspects of how the printed item is digitized.
 Producers are encouraged to focus on presentation of the content and structure of the eBook, more than a particular visual presentation or layout.
 This is because Project Gutenberg eBooks are intended to be enjoyable, no matter how or where they are read, now and in the future.
 As such, production choices should not